RESEARCH STARTER

 As a result of the 1970s energy crisis, tribal leaders demanded greater roles in making energy mineral decisions and in writing regulations governing reservation mineral development.
 Reservations possessed 3 percent of the nation’s oil and natural gas reserves and 13 percent of the coal reserves.

-Rising demand for reservation energy resources created a false impression that tribes possessing coal, oil, and natural gas were wealthy.
+The rising demand for reservation energy resources created a false impression that tribes possessing coal, oil, and natural gas were wealthy.
 In 1976, the comptroller general reported that tribal resources were underdeveloped and that information on the extent of tribal energy resources was lacking, depriving tribes of revenue.
 At the same time, the United States failed to monitor lessor reclamation compliance, production figures, and royalty collection from reservation energy contracts.
 As a result, some tribes were reluctant to enter into energy development simply because too many questions remained unanswered.
-The Council of Energy Resource Tribes was created, its primary task to provide tribal leaders with energy mineral information.
+The Council of Energy Resource Tribes was created, with its primary task to provide tribal leaders with energy mineral information.
 Tribal leaders became increasingly convinced of the need for local tribal control over energy mineral resources.

-As a result of Native American assertions regarding control over resource development on tribal land, the Bureau of Indian Affairs in 1977 began requiring reservation energy mineral leasing contractors to comply with the provisions of the 1977 Surface Mining Control and Reclamation Act.
+As a result of Indigenous American assertions regarding control over resource development on tribal land, the Bureau of Indian Affairs in 1977 began requiring reservation energy mineral leasing contractors to comply with the provisions of the 1977 Surface Mining Control and Reclamation Act.
 In 1982, as a result of tribal initiative, Congress passed the Indian Minerals Development Act, allowing tribes to become energy producers.

 Greater tribal control did not end energy mineral development problems.
-Monitoring and compliance issues continued to hinder tribal efforts to secure fair market value for their resources and to assure that tribal lands were not ruined in the process of mineral extraction.
+Monitoring and compliance issues continued to hinder tribal efforts to secure fair market value for their resources and to ensure that tribal lands were not ruined in the process of mineral extraction.

 Timber